capital-G/supercollider-wiki/[WIP]-Contributing-FAQ.md

 So, any change to a public-facing parameter name is a potential breaking change.
 We might be able to do this in a minor version release, but only if the parameter is rarely used or unlikely to be used with a keyword argument.

-## Can I make X change to the language syntax?
+## Can I make X addition to the language syntax?

 Please think _very hard_ about this before submitting a ticket.
 Conversations about this tend to fall apart very quickly unless the change is presented: